 - Represents the District at various meetings and/or appointments.

-- Interviews and assists in the evaluation of vendors and acquires catalogs and other literature, as necessary, regarding quality of products, prices, and new or changing products.
+- Interviews and evaluates vendors and acquires catalogs and other literature, as necessary, regarding product quality, prices, and new or changing products.

 - Performs other duties as assigned.